vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 - no option yet to "follow" individuals or clubs.
 But that will become necessary with sufficient use.
 </details></p>

-</li><li>

-### How does this differ from fotoexpositie.nl?

-<details><summary>Click to expand or collapse answer</summary></p>

-The website [fotoexpositie.nl](https://www.fotoexpositie.nl)) is mainly for giving publicity to exhibitions.
-These apps are mainly for giving publicity to photo clubs and making the associated portfolios visible.

-For [fotoexpositie.nl](https://www.fotoexpositie.nl)) the following applies:

-- The majority of the members ("friends") are individual photographers.
-There are also some photo clubs and even photo museums.
-- In essence it is one central website plus a weekly newsletter.
-The data is managed centrally, and some costs are charged for that service.
-The online information is visible to everyone free of charge.
-- Photos posted are mainly for illustration accompanying exhibitions.
-Portfolios can be seen via links to the photographers' websites.
-</details></p>

 </li></ul></details></p>

 ## Usage